IBM/aspera-cli/docs/README.erb.md

 The `extend` decoder is useful to evaluate embedded extended value syntax in a string.
 It expects a `@` to close the embedded extended value syntax.

-Option `parser` allows definition of a default parser when the positinal parameter or option expects a `Hash` or `Array`.
+Option `parser` allows definition of a default parser when the positional parameter or option expects a `Hash` or `Array`.
 For example, with `--parser=json`, the parameter `{}` will be parsed as an empty JSON Hash, even without prefix `@json:`.

 Example: Create a `Hash` value with the convenient `@json:` decoder: